api-hogs/ember-easy-decorator/README.md

 Ember EasyDecorator
 =========

-Ember EasyDecorator is a simple decorator that uses [Ember EasyForm] [1].
+Ember EasyDecorator is a simple decorator that uses [Ember-Forms] [1].

 Version
 ----